Police hunt for gang members in Brooklyn murder likened to Junior Guzman attack

 Eventually, he jumped over a fence and landed on another fence, where he became stuck in barbed wire.

-While he was trapped, one person threw a large rock at him before another shot him multiple times.
+While he was trapped, one man threw a large rock at him before another shot him multiple times.

 WANTED FOR MURDER: multiple subjects wanted for this brutal & brazen gang murder which left a young man dead in the East NY section of Brooklyn on March 19, 5:15pm.
 If you know any of these individuals or have info, call CRIMESTOPPERS @NYPDTips 800-577-TIPS #YourCityYourCall pic.twitter.com/ATkl7CCZAM— Chief Dermot F. Shea (@NYPDDetectives) March 28, 2019

+Authorities have already arrested one suspect, identified as 25-year-old Michael Reed, and charged him with murder and criminal possession of a weapon.
+He's accused of throwing the rock.

-There are presently no arrests, and the NYPD is asking for the public's help in identifying the suspects.
+The other nine -- including the gunman -- are still being sought, and while the identities of four are known to police, they are asking for the public's help in identifying the rest.

+A closer look at the individuals shown in the video.
+If you know who they are, contact @NYPDTips anonymously at 800-577-TIPS.
+Every call, every tip matters! pic.twitter.com/OVsitnXiOl— Chief Dermot F. Shea (@NYPDDetectives) March 28, 2019

+The case left police making the grim comparison of this attack to the one on Guzman, who was dragged from a bodega in the Bronx and killed last June.

 ----------